wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 The code for this is at [mobilenet fine tune.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet%20fine%20tune.ipynb)
 After 50 epochs of training (with data augmentation), the network is able to distinguish between cars and not cars with 99% accuracy.

+The code for the prediction task is at [mobilenet-predict-windows.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-predict-windows.ipynb)

 The output video performance is more or less acceptable, detecting the 2 main cars closest to the camera.
 However, there is still a lot of jitter and a few false positives, which could potentially be resolved by experimenting with more window sizes and better/